-To view blog posts, please click on “Menu” and select “Completing the tenner” or “blog
+To view blog posts, please click on either “Completing the tenner” or “Blog”.

-To view short stories, please click on “Menu” and select “Short Stories”
+To view short stories, please select “Short Stories”

 Over the next eight years, Stuart’s family and friends watched helplessly as his life went from bad to worse, accelerating rapidly downwards.
 A life that seemed to offer so much, fast becoming robbed of even the resemblance of promise and hope, whilst bringing misery on everyone he touched and those that loved him.

 This all changed one incredible weekend in May 1997.
 One incident after another that weekend led to dramatic events that would change Stuart’s life, and those lives he would go on to touch, forever.
 Right at his darkest moment, when he was drifting away, Christ lifted him.

 This blog site is all about my random thoughts and musings, with some moments from my story thrown in.
 I want to give a special thanks to my good friend, Laura Ferguson, who has persevered with my prejudices patiently listened to my ramblings challenged me on many areas of thinking and all the while quietly interviewing me with the hope of a book at some point in the future.
 Laura you made me dig deeper into myself and remember more of the laughter and tears than I thought possible.

 BBC Radio Scotland promo video for Stephen Jardine interview.

 Original link can be found at BBC Radio Scotland Facebook

 Please note that the correct spelling is “Hutchesons’ Grammar School” and our church started in 2011 and moved into Shandwick Square Shopping Centre premises not long after.
 It is amazing the difference a comma in the right place can make.